Moazen98/news-aggregator-backend/README.md

 # News Aggregator Backend

-This project is a Laravel-based backend application developed by **Mohamad Al Moazen** as part of the **Innoscripta AG Challenge Test**.
+This project is a Laravel-based backend application developed by **Eng.
+Mohamad Al Moazen** as part of the **Innoscripta AG Challenge Test**.

 ## Overview